grab/engineering-blog/_posts/2019-04-02-correcting-restaurant-locations-harnessing-wisdom-of-the-crowd.md

   <img alt="Waroeng Steak and Shake map location on Google Maps" src="/img/correcting-restaurant-locations-harnessing-wisdom-of-the-crowd/image11.png">
 </div>

-By looking at Google Reviews (credit to my colleague Kenneth Loh for the idea), we realized that  the restaurant seemed to have changed its location, and this is what our system was picking up on.
+By looking at Google Reviews (credit to my colleague Kenneth Loh for the idea), we realised that the restaurant seemed to have changed its location, and this is what our system was picking up on.

 <div class="post-image-section">
   <img alt="Waroeng Steak and Shake Google Maps reviews" src="/img/correcting-restaurant-locations-harnessing-wisdom-of-the-crowd/image12.png">